-The Home Services industry supports residential homes by providing several services to homeowners.
-For example, plumbing, floor care, landscaping, storage services, repair and maintenance, installations, home improvements, and others.
+The Home Services industry supports residential homes by providing services to homeowners.
+These services include plumbing, floor care, landscaping, storage services, repair and maintenance, installations, home improvements, and others.
 Home services companies operate either on an online or offline dynamic.
 Customers can apply directly online, or they have to be physically present for filling out an application.

 The U.S. Home Services industry was valued at $105.55 billion in 2018.